fraramfra/branchtest/README.md

 # branchtest

 This is the first line
-This is the first edit from another branch
+This is the first Conflict! edit from another branch.